oneapi-src/oneTBB/doc/main/tbb_userguide/How_Does_Task_Scheduler_Works.rst

  - Preserve data locality to make a single thread execution more efficient
  - Minimize both memory demands and cross-thread communication to reduce an overhead

-To achieve this a balance between depth-first and breadth-first execution strategies must be reached.
+To achieve this, a balance between depth-first and breadth-first execution strategies must be reached.
 Assuming that the task graph is finite, depth-first is better for sequential execution for the following reasons: